 Chapter 1: Introduction to CockroachDB

-CockroachDB is an distributed, transactional, relational, cloud-native SQL database system.
+CockroachDB is a distributed, transactional, relational, cloud-native SQL database system.
 That's quite a mouthful!
 But in short CockroachDB leverages both the strengths of the last generation of database systems - strong consistency, the power of SQL, and the relational model - and the strengths of modern distributed cloud principles.
 The result is a database system that is broadly compatible with other SQL-based transactional databases but delivers much higher scalability and availability.

 In this chapter we’ll review the history of Database Management Systems and understand how CockroachDB pulls together the technology advances of the last few decades to deliver on its ambitious goals.